ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-University-Eval.rst

 Enable Connext support
 ^^^^^^^^^^^^^^^^^^^^^^

-To use RTI Connext DDS there are options available for :doc:`university, purchase or evaluation <./Install-Connext-University-Eval>`

 After installing, run RTI launcher and point it to your license file.

 Source the setup file to set the ``NDDSHOME`` environment variable before building your workspace.